AI Technology

 Sales and e-commerce

-Agents guide shoppers to the right product, answer comparison questions, and recover abandoned carts.
-Because they remember context across a session, they behave more like a knowledgeable store assistant than a search box — and that shows up directly in conversion rates.
+Agents can guide shoppers to the right product, explain comparisons, and keep track of context across a conversation.
+The experience feels more like a knowledgeable store assistant than a search box.

 Internal operations

-Beyond customer-facing roles, agents excel at the repetitive work that consumes staff hours: triaging inboxes, extracting data from documents, drafting reports, scheduling, and keeping systems in sync.
-Every workflow with clear rules and high volume is a candidate for automation.
+Agents are also effective behind the scenes: triaging inboxes, extracting data from documents, drafting reports, coordinating schedules, and keeping systems in sync.
+High-volume work with clear rules is often a strong place to begin.

 Why custom beats off-the-shelf